Frequently Asked Questions

 This page is updated periodically.
 Please check here for more information regarding changes or updates to our website and content.

-Following the release of the top-rated EL Education K-5 Language Arts curriculum, we are excited to announce that a new edition of the 6-8 Language Arts curriculum will be released for the 2020/2021 school year.
+Following the release of the top-rated EL Education K-5 Language Arts curriculum, we are excited to announce that a new edition of the 6-8 Language Arts curriculum has been released.
 Many schools are already achieving remarkable results with the K-5 curriculum.
 Now, for the first time, schools will be able to implement the consistent second edition of the full K-8 curriculum.
 We expect even more transformational results as we work together to close literacy opportunity gaps.

 Sign Up for and Logging Into an Account

 Signing up for an account is quick and easy!